9 Things I Wish I’d Known Before I Got a Tattoo

 So instead of always stuttering something like “I used to like this TV show, but I don’t like it anymore” or “It’s a memorial tattoo for my little brother who drank himself to death” or “I got it in prison—I don’t really know what I was thinking,” you’ll want to practice better or more appropriate responses for any situation.

+Tattoos are not cheap.
 And they shouldn’t be.
 In this culture where artists are expected to work for free, I strongly believe creatives should get paid fairly for what they do.
 A tattoo is something you’ll look at every day, after all: this is no time to look for bargains or cheap knock-offs.
 Does discount sushi sound like a good idea?
 Do you really want a $5 haircut?
 Would you buy underwear from a thrift store?
-“Cheap Tattoo!” is not an enticing advertisement.
+“Cheap Tattoo!” is not an enticing tagline.
 If you pay $10 for a painting that took the artist (who endured an apprenticeship, an MFA, and twenty years of experience) three months to paint, then the artist’s work loses value and you own a painting that’s arguably worth $10.

 So I found a local artist whose work I admire and paid him what he asked for, although I probably could have looked for someone whose hourly expectations were a bit closer to mine.
 Let me put it this way: I had to work 31.5 hours to afford my tattoo.
 I traded a week of my work for a few hours of his.
 It was an insane amount of money, and every time I look at my tattooed arm, I see an invisible price tag.
 The expense was as painful as the process, but still I’m glad I did it.